It is estimated that as much as 15% of the US population is gluten sensitive. Could you be one of them?

 I have also found some favorite gluten substitutes to use in place of white flour, rice or pasta (aka gummy paste).
 My favorites are quinoa flour, oat flour and almond flour.
 Quinoa and Oat flour are a bit grainier while almond flour is smoother and easier to mix…and it tastes great!

 Could you be gluten sensitive?
-In my new nutrition guide, Weight Loss for Women Over 40, not only will you discover any food sensitivities, but I give you PROVEN methods and the exact strategies I’ve been using to help my clients lose that weight and fat they’ve never been able to lose before – all without sacrificing or feeling like crap while they’re doing it.
+Learn more about Nourish, where I’ve been using to help my clients lose that weight and fat they’ve never been able to lose before – all without sacrificing or feeling like crap while they’re doing it.

 When you finish this plan you’ll feel more confident about yourself, what to eat (and eating out), and can finally stop dieting and start living!